jchasse/app-sinatra-data-preferences/README.md

-# app-sinatra-data-preferences

-Usage
-To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.

-Project Title
-Sinatra Service Persisting App
+Sinatra - Service Saving App

 Description
 This app is the version 1.0 for engaging with a conceriege system to handle all your service setup upon moving apartments or homes.
 This version creates a user and service record to build from in future versions.